 The University of Alabama requires that all academic departments engage in periodic review to evaluate the strengths, opportunities, and challenges in meeting their missions, visions, and goals.
 The two-step process of self-study and review invites departments to reflect on purpose and achievement of goals in relation to the college's and university's strategic plans, student success, and disciplinary standards.
 All academic degree programs are included in this review every eight years with annual follow-up.
-Academic program review is coordinated by the Office for Academic Affairs and the assigned Associate Provost for Academics with assistance from the Office for Institutional Effectiveness.
+Academic program review is coordinated by the Office for Academic Affairs (OAA).